-During the time when you are getting a temporary supply of a drug, you should talk with your provider to decide what to do when your temporary supply runs out.
-You can either switch to a different drug covered by the plan or ask the plan to make an exception for you and cover your current drug.
-The sections below tell you more about these options.
+During the time when you are using a temporary supply of a drug, you should talk with your provider to decide what to do when your temporary supply runs out.
+You have two options:

-You can change to another drug
+1) You can change to another drug

-Start by talking with your provider.
-Perhaps there is a different drug covered by the plan that might work just as well for you.
+Talk with your provider about whether there is a different drug covered by the plan that may work just as well for you.
 You can call Member Services to ask for a list of covered drugs that treat the same medical condition.
 This list can help your provider find a covered drug that might work for you.
-(Phone numbers for Member Services are printed on the back cover of this booklet.)

-You can ask for an exception
+2) You can ask for an exception

-You and your provider can ask the plan to make an exception for you and cover the drug in the way you would like it to be covered.
-If your provider says that you have medical reasons that justify asking us for an exception, your provider can help you request an exception to the rule.
-For example, you can ask the plan to cover a drug even though it is not on the plan's Drug List.
+You and your provider can ask the plan to make an exception and cover the drug in the way you would like it covered.
+If your provider says that you have medical reasons that justify asking us for an exception, your provider can help you request an exception.
+For example, you can ask the plan to cover a drug even though it is not on the plan's "Drug List."
 Or you can ask the plan to make an exception and cover the drug without restrictions.

-If you are a current member and a drug you are taking will be removed from the formulary or restricted in some way for next year, we will allow you to request a formulary exception in advance for next year.
-We will tell you about any change in the coverage for your drug for next year.
+If you are a current member and a drug you are taking will be removed from the formulary or restricted in some way for next year, we will tell you about any change prior to the new year.
 You can ask for an exception before next year and we will give you an answer within 72 hours after we receive your request (or your prescriber's supporting statement).
 If we approve your request, we will authorize the coverage before the change takes effect.

-If you and your provider want to ask for an exception, Chapter 9, Section 7.4 tells what to do.
+If you and your provider want to ask for an exception, Chapter 9, Section 7.4 tells you what to do.
 It explains the procedures and deadlines that have been set by Medicare to make sure your request is handled promptly and fairly.